junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "A case," Dean snorts loudly.
 "Fan-freaking-tastic."

-He takes a large gulp of beer that's been staying idly for too long and getting heated by the room temperature and tasting bitter.
+He takes a large gulp of beer that's been sitting idly for too long and is getting heated by the room temperature and tasting bitter.
 Dean swallows that sour-bitter taste before saying, "Do you remember our job used to be beheading vampires and werewolves?
 Not babysitting or feeding them with soup when they get sick?"
 He holds out a finger just in time to stop Sam from arguing.
 "Don't give me that look, tell me you don't think angels are just monsters with good PR?
 No offence, Cas."
 He flashes a quick eye at Cas.
 A slow nerve at the back of his head somewhere tickles and tells him that's a really asshole comment spitting in front of his only and best angel friend who barely survived another life-death situation.
-But with the brain mostly affected by the light drowsiness coming from the beer and the possible sudden drop on the adrenaline now that they're at least all back home again, Dean waves the uneasy feeling off without thinking too hard where it comes from or why.
+But with the brain mostly affected by the light drowsiness coming from the beer and the possible sudden drop in adrenaline now that they're at least all back home again, Dean waves the uneasy feeling off without thinking too hard about where it comes from or why.

 Castiel barely moves his lips.
 "None taken."

 Sam sighs.
 "I don't like them any more than you do, Dean, I mean, obviously except for Cas.
 But that doesn't mean I -- *we* -- would want them all dead.
 It's bad that they are around, but it's worse if they're not.
 You heard Cas, I'd rather help them out this once rather than dealing with billions of angry confusing falling spirits -- and don't forget we have so many friends and family up there in Heaven.
 So yeah, I'm fine with this.
-And maybe, if they own us one, next time they show up, we won't have to kill each other again."
+And maybe, if they owe us one, next time they show up, we won't have to kill each other again."

 Dean snorts again, louder.
 "I'd rather hope they never show up at our doorsteps ever again.
 But fine, points taken.
 Where do we start?"